seedstack/website/content/docs/w20/manual/security.md

     ...

-This will register a security realm with the name of the fragment identifier, using the `SimpleSecurityProvider` AngularJS service as security provider configured with the `config` section.
+This will register a security realm with the name of the fragment identifier, using the `SimpleSecurityProvider` service as the security provider configured with the `config` section.

 # Security services